mathieudpnt/OSmOSE_post_processing/README.md

 </div>

-This repository is used to process passive acoustic data particularly marine mammals automatic detections and manual annotations.
+This repository is used to process passive acoustic data, particularly marine mammals, automatic detections and manual annotations.
 All results and expected input data is to be formatted according [OSmOSE](https://github.com/Project-OSmOSE) convention.